 A Level Philosophy (ALP) was started by Michael Lacewing in 2003 to support and encourage the teaching of philosophy in Years 12 and 13.
 Its purpose is to provide training, conferences, and resources for teachers and students, on the philosophical topics that form part of the various syllabi studied in Years 12 and 13 (including AQA, OCR, Edexcel, IB and Pre-U).

 There are three types of events that ALP offers:

-- Talks and conferences at schools on request, from an after-dinner address to a full day conference.
+- Talks and conferences at schools on request, from an after-dinner address to a full day conference (online or in person).

 If you’d like to give us any feedback, on the website, the company, or a conference you’ve attended, we’d be very happy to hear from you.